Complete Guide to Canada Student Visa Processing Time in 2026

 Student Direct Stream (SDS) Advantages

 Here’s where things get particularly interesting for 2026 applicants.
-The Student Direct Stream (SDS) program continues to be a game-changer for students from eligible countries including India, China, Philippines, and Vietnam.
+The Student Direct Stream (SDS) program continues to be a significant advantage for students from eligible countries, including India, China, the Philippines, and Vietnam.

 The requirements for SDS in 2026 include: